West Virginia National Guard: Late 19th & 20th century

 Since World War II, the Army and Air National Guard has served in a number of capacities, lending aid to West Virginians during natural disasters caused by periodic flooding and to victims of the coal refuse dam break on Buffalo Creek in 1972.
 As part of its military mission, elements of the West Virginia Army and Air National Guard were activated for duty during the Korean War, the war in Vietnam, the Gulf War of 1991, the Iraq War, in support of the peacekeeping mission to Bosnia in 1997–98, and more recent conflicts in Iraq and Afghanistan.

+21st century

 The West Virginia National Guard was mobilized more frequently after the attack on the World Trade Center on September 11, 2001, than at any other time in its history.
 Elements of the West Virginia Army and Air National Guard served in action in Afghanistan and in Iraq.

+The West Virginia National Guard was mobilized in support of reelected U.S. president Donald Trump's National Guard deployments in Washington, D.C. in 2025.
+On November 26, 2025, two members of The West Virginia National Guard were critically injured after the 2025 Washington, D.C.
+National Guard shooting.
+One of the two Guardsmen, 20-year-old Specialist Sarah Beckstrom, died from the injuries sustained.
+There is currently one suspect in custody.

 Leadership

 The leadership of the West Virginia National Guard includes: